WeidongWang-SE/academic-website/content/authors/admin/_index.md

   url: https://www.bjut.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Software analytics and big data analysis for intelligent software development，Resilient software technologies in mobile and cloud computing

 # Interests to show in About widget
 interests: